alaffin12/stackedit/Caught by Stradh.md

 #### What's Really Going On Here
 The Amber Temple in Barovia is not the true Amber Temple.
 Rather it is an echo of the true one, where something of immense power - it would not be wrong to call it the heart of the Demiplanes of Dread - but no true physical form has bled through and left an imprint on a real, physical place.

-Like the Dread Lords who serve them, the Dark Powers are equal part jailer and prisoner and the Amber Temple - the true Amber Temple - is the prison that binds them.

 ## Food and Drink in Barovia
 ### Foods in Barovia